Leadership and Structure

 Our Chief Executive

-Ms Paula Tesoriero MNZM is the Chief Executive of Whaikaha - Ministry of Disabled People.
+Ms Paula Tesoriero MNZM PLY, is Secretary for Disabled People, Chief Executive of Whaikaha - Ministry of Disabled People.

 Paula is well-known and a respected leader in the disability community.
 She is disabled and has a deep knowledge of the challenges and opportunities for the disability community.